Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-The current working directory as a string, or None if an error occurred.
+The current working directory as a string.

 Muestra: